The evolutionary advantage of guilt: co-evolution of social and non-social guilt in structured populations: Models and Methods

-Let $N$ be the size of the population.
-Denote $\pi_{X,Y}$ the payoff a strategist X obtains in a pairwise interaction with strategist $Y$ (as defined by the payoff matrices).
-Suppose there are at most two strategies in the population, say, $k$ agents using strategy A ($0 \leq k \leq N$) and $(N-k)$ agents using strategies B. Thus, the (average) payoff of the agent that uses A (similarly for B) is
+Consider a population of size $N$.
+Denote $\pi_{X,Y}$ the payoff a strategist $X$ obtains in a pairwise interaction with strategist $Y$ (as defined by the payoff matrices).
+Assuming at most two strategies in the population, with $k$ agents using strategy A ($0 \leq k \leq N$) and $(N-k)$ agents using strategy B. Thus, the (average) payoff of the agent that uses A (similarly for B) is